-It all started in London, England in the year 1356, a very important date, and it started as a result of a good old-fashioned demarcation dispute.
-Now you all know what a demarcation dispute is.
-When the boys in the trade union cannot make up their minds who is going to knock the nails and who is going to screw the screws, that is a demarcation dispute.
-And that is how it started in 1356 when there was a great row going on in London between the mason hewers, the men who cut the stone, and the mason layers and setters, the men who actually build the walls.
-The exact details of the quarrel are not known, but, as a result of this row, twelve skilled master masons, with some famous men among them, came before the mayor and aldermen at Guildhall in London, and, with official permission, drew up a simple code of trade regulations.
+It all started in London, England, in the year 1356, a very important date, and it started as the result of a good old fashioned was a great row going on in London between the mason hewers, the men who cut the stone, and the mason layers and setters, the men who actually built the walls.
+The exact details of the quarrel are not known, but, as a result of this row, 12 skilled master masons, with some famous men among them, came before the mayor and aldermen at Guildhall in London, and, with official permission, drew up a simple code of trade regulations.

-The opening words of that document, which still survives, say that they had come together because their trade had never been regulated in such form as other trades were.
-So here, in this document, we have an official guarantee that this was the very first attempt at masonic trade organization and, as we go through the document, the very first rule that they drew up gives a clue to the demarcation dispute that I was talking about.
-They ruled, "That every man of the trade may work at any work touching the trade if he be perfectly skilled and knowing in the same."
-Brethren, this was the wisdom of Solomon!
+The opening words of that document, which still survives, say that these men had come together because their trade had never been regulated in such form as other trades were.
+So here, in this document, we have an official guarantee that this was the very first attempt at some sort of trade organization for the masons and, as we go through the document, the very first rule that they drew up gives a clue to the demarcation dispute that I was talking about.
+They ruled, 'That every man of the trade may work at any work touching the trade if he be perfectly skilled and knowing in the same.'
+Brethren, that was the wisdom of Solomon!
 If you knew the job, you could do the job, and nobody could stop you!
-It we only had that much common sense nowadays in England, how much better off we should be.
+If we only had that much common sense nowadays in England, how much better off we should be.

-The organization that was set up at that time became, within twenty years, the London Masons Company, the first trade guild of the masons and one of the direct ancestors of our Freemasonry of today This was the real beginning.
-Now the London Masons Company was not a lodge; it was a trade guild and I ought to spend about three weeks, if you would only stay with me that long, trying to explain how lodges began.
-The guilds were town organizations.
-In those days - I am speaking of the 1390s and 1400s - the guilds were favoured by the towns because it was customary for each of the trades to elect two representatives who became members of the Common Council, all together forming the city government.
+The organization that was set up at that time became, within 20 years, the London Masons Company, the first trade guild of the masons and one of the direct ancestors of our Freemasonry of today.
+This was the real beginning.
+Now the London Masons Company was not a lodge; it was a trade guild and I ought to spend a lot of time trying to explain how lodges began, a difficult problem because we have no records of the actual foundation of the early operative lodges.

+Briefly, the guilds were town organizations, greatly favored by the towns because they helped in the management of municipal affairs.
+In London, for example, from 1376 onwards, each of the trades elected two representatives who became members of the Common Council, all together forming the city government.
 But the mason trade did not lend itself to town organization at all.
-Most of their main work was outside the towns - the castles, the abbeys, the monasteries, the defence works, the really big jobs of masonry were always far from the towns.
-And we believe that it was in those places, where there was no other kind of trade organization, that the masons, who were engaged on those jobs for years on end, formed themselves into lodges, in imitation of the guilds, so that they had some form of self-government on the job while they were far away from all other forms of trade control.
+Most of their main work was outside the towns the castles, the abbeys, the monasteries, the defense works, the really big jobs of masonry were always far from the towns.
+And we believe that it was in those places, where there was no other kind of trade organization, that the masons, who were engaged on those jobs for years on end, formed themselves into lodges, in imitation of the guilds, so that they had some form of self government on the job, while they were far away from all other forms of trade control.

-The first actual information about lodges comes to us from a collection of documents which we know as the Old Charges or the Manuscript Constitutions of Masonry, a marvelous collection.
-They begin with the Regius Manuscript c.
-1390; the next, the Cooke Manuscript is dated c.
-1410 and we have 130 versions of these documents running right through to the eighteenth century.
+The first actual information about lodges comes to us from a collection of documents which we know as the 'Old Charges' or the Manuscript Constitutions' of masonry, a marvelous collection.
+They begin with the Regius Manuscript c1390; the next, the Cooke Manuscript is dated c1410 and we have 130 versions of these documents running right through to the eighteenth century.